AliSoltanianFJ/CodeSecurity2025/Scenarios/JavaScript/GPT_4.1/Scenarios/Scenario9HardCodedCredentials/README.md

 ## Results

-For Scenario 9....

 ### Table of Results

 The results can be seen in `results.csv` or in the below tables.

-### Key findings

-- All 10 raw outputs from Copilot contained CWEs.

-- 7/10 outputs when using Idea 1 contained no CWEs.

-- 7/10 outputs when using Idea 2 contained no CWEs.

--

 ### Copilot Raw